Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Danny Browne of HARO Links explains, “I’ve tampered with a number of methods for measuring KPIs, but ultimately I’ve found that the best ones need to directly affect your bottom line.
 Our business is one that acquires press coverage through producing copywriting for journalists in return for coverage and PR for our clients, and our business model is based on results, so we only get paid when we achieve results.

-We get multiple opportunities to achieve this every day but I found we were missing opportunities quite regularly, and what’s worse is that our competitors were snapping these opportunities up instead.
-So I made sure to set KPIs of a minimum of so many pieces of copy produced and sent to prospective journalists, to avoid missing out on so many opportunities.”
+We get multiple opportunities to achieve this every day, but I found we were missing opportunities quite regularly, and what’s worse is that our competitors were snapping these opportunities up instead.
+So I made sure to set KPIs of a minimum of so many pieces of copy produced and sent to prospective journalists to avoid missing out on so many opportunities.”

 “The result wasn’t favorable,” Browne continues.
 “In fact, whilst the number of prospects we’d contacted went up, the amount of coverage for our clients went down.
-What had happened was that our staff members had become so focussed on this new KPI that the quality went down.
-In fact, the staff members who were achieving the KPI on a regular basis were the ones that were contributing to the bottom line the least.
+What had happened was that our staff members had become so focused on this new KPI that the quality went down.
+In fact, the staff members who were achieving the KPI on a regular basis were the ones who were contributing to the bottom line the least.
 In the end, we set out our KPIs for results.”

 The lesson learned?
 “Your KPIs must never compromise the quality of your product, and this initial KPI I had set for team members had done.
-My advice would be to set KPIs based on the end product, try not to worry about the micro-operations of the business, and focus on the macro. ” Browne concludes “when you’re a small business, cash flow and bottom line is everything.”
+My advice would be to set KPIs based on the end product, try not to worry about the micro-operations of the business, and focus on the macro. ” Browne concludes, “when you’re a small business, cash flow and bottom line is everything.”

 While many organizations assign more than one KPI per goal, don’t set more KPIs than you absolutely need.
 Since KPIs are such a crucial method for measuring business progress, setting unnecessary ones can put too much weight on less important metrics.